 Sky was having a hard time focusing in school and staying motivated to get her work done.
-She hadn’t given much thought to going to college but because of her mentor’s influence, she applied herself to strive toward the goals she knew would make her life better.
-Sky will be graduating on time and has been accepted at several colleges.
+She hadn’t given much thought to her future but because of her mentor’s influence, she applied herself to strive toward the goals she knew would make her life better.
 Having a mentor has helped her reach for things she didn’t realize she wanted.

 “J.T. is going to graduate with life skills.
 That’s the most important thing for a kid.”

 As a scared freshman kid, J.T. wanted a man in his life to help him be a man.
 Phil has provided that direction by being a friend and giving him some tough love.
-Phil is committed to JT and will continue working alongside him to equip him with the life skills he needs not just to graduate from high school but to succeed in life.
+Phil is committed to working alongside JT to equip him with the life skills he needs not just to graduate from high school but to succeed in life.
 To Phil that’s the most important thing for a kid to have.